Willem-Alexander of the Netherlands

 It is the National Day of the Netherlands and is celebrated annually on 27 April, unless it falls on a Sunday, in which case Saturday 26 April will be the observed holiday.

 The day officially commemorates the birthday of Willem Alexander who became King of the Netherlands following the abdication of Queen Beatrix on 30 April 2013.

+The tradition of changing the holiday to match the birthday of the reigning monarch took a break when Queen Beatrix succeeded Juliana in 1980.
 Beatrix decided to keep that the Queen's Day on April 30 as a tribute to her mother.
-Additionally her own birthday is at the end of January 31, so celebrating it outdoors would be difficult.
+Additionally her own birthday is at the end of January 31, so celebrating it outdoors would have been difficult.

 On King's day many people will celebrate by dressing in orange clothes (the royal family are the House of Orange), painting faces and hair orange and wearing mock orange crowns.

 A popular pastime on King's Day is going to a flea market.
 King’s Day is the only day of the year when the Dutch government allows street selling without a permit and without the payment of value added tax, so most cities and town will host large flea markets (vrijmarkt) with people having saved up their used or unwanted goods to sell.